UPDATED 19:46 EDT / JULY 03 2024

 The U.S. was ranked second, while South Korea, Japan and India rounded out the top five, with patent applications from India growing at the fastest rate.

 One of the most active organizations in terms of patent applications was the Chinese company ByteDance Ltd., which owns the video sharing app TikTok.
-The e-commerce giant Alibaba Group Ltd. was the second-most active, while Microsoft Corp, the main backer of ChatGPT creator OpenAI, was third.
+The e-commerce giant Alibaba Group Ltd. was the second-most active, while Microsoft Corp., the main backer of ChatGPT creator OpenAI, was third.

-Harrison explained that while generative AI chatbots hit the headlines for their ability to converse like humans, the technology has the potential to transform industries such as publishing, science, security and transportation.
+Harrison explained that though generative AI chatbots hit the headlines for their ability to converse like humans, the technology has the potential to transform industries such as publishing, science, security and transportation.
+“The patent data suggests this is an area that is going to have a profound impact across many different industrial sectors going forward,” he added.

 The data suggests that China might have a substantial lead over the U.S. in the generative AI development industry, but it doesn’t tell the whole story, experts said.